diemastermonkey/dial-o-tron/README.md

 Caller ID blocked!
 ```

-Players explore the game world 7 digits at a time to discover:
+Players explore the game world 7 digits at a time to discover and interact with:
 * Obscure voicemail and control systems
 * Old-school BBSes
 * Mysterious operatives and puzzles